-Attorney Huda Saleh is a dedicated and compassionate attorney who handles cases involving paternity, child custody, and other family law matters.
+Attorney Huda Saleh is a dedicated and compassionate Lawyer for family court who handles cases involving paternity, child custody, and other family law matters..
 Empathetic and relatable, she prides herself on being able to successfully navigate tense legal situations.
 She works tirelessly to safeguard her client’s rights and interests in emotionally charged and high-conflict cases.

 We believe that choosing the right attorney for your paternity issue is not something that should be done casually.
 You want to work with a firm that has the motivation and experience to get you an outcome that is in line with your goals.
 For that reason, you should read what past clients have to say about our legal services, which could help inform your choice.
 To learn more about us and how we can help you, call 407-233-1822.